🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 - Meaning – “For a lifetime” or “forever”

-- Popular Usage – Wedding dates, anniversary gifts, romantic messages
+- Widespread Usage – Wedding dates, anniversary gifts, romantic messages

 - Digital Romance – Common in online love declarations and social media